City Union Bank Opens 7 New Branches on March 30, Total Network Reaches 949

 *this image is generated using AI for illustrative purposes only.

-City Union Bank Limited has continued its aggressive expansion strategy with multiple branch openings in recent days.
+City Union Bank Limited has accelerated its expansion strategy with multiple branch openings across India.
 The bank has informed the National Stock Exchange of India Limited and BSE Limited about these developments under Regulation 30 of SEBI Listing Regulations 2015.

-The bank opened three new branches on March 25, 2026, followed by two additional branches on March 26, 2026.
-With these latest additions, City Union Bank's total branch count has reached 937, demonstrating the bank's sustained focus on strengthening its physical presence across different geographical locations in India.
+The bank opened three new branches on March 25, 2026, followed by two additional branches on March 26, 2026, five more branches on March 27, 2026, and seven new branches on March 30, 2026.
+With these latest additions, City Union Bank's total branch count has reached 949, demonstrating the bank's sustained focus on strengthening its physical presence across different geographical locations in India.

 March 25, 2026 Branch Openings